glucksfall/pleione/README.md

 include both, a uniform or inverse to the rank probability to select models from within an elite or all models.

+Examples to run Pleione are located in https://github.com/glucksfall/pleione/tree/master/example and in the python distribution wheel.
+The table with the U-test critical values is located at the same folder and in subfolders.

-The plan to add methods into Pleione includes a sensitivity analysis and a parameterization employing a Particle Swarm Optimization protocol.
+The plan to add methods into Pleiades (https://github.com/glucksfall/pleiades) includes a sensitivity analysis and a parameterization employing a Particle Swarm Optimization protocol.
 You could write us if you wish to add methods into pleione or aid in the development of them.